-There’s nothing like the need to scratch — especially if it’s a spot you can’t reach.
-Does it seem like the more you scratch, the more your skin itches?
+There’s no feeling more urgent and frustrating like the need to scratch an itch — especially if it’s in a spot you can’t reach.
+And to add even more discomfort, it feels like the more you scratch, the more your skin itches.
+What gives?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Not only can winter take its toll, but aging also has an effect.
-As we get older, hormone levels change, and skin becomes more thin and dry.
+While dry skin is most apparent in the winter, aging also has an effect.
+As we get older, hormone levels change and skin becomes more thin and dry.
 However, caring for your skin and using moisturizers regularly can help offset these effects.

 In other cases, itch can signal other undiagnosed medical issues that need a doctor’s attention.